Ankylosing Spondylitis | Ankylosing Spondylitis Test | Ankylosing Spondylitis Exercise

 - Surgery is performed in severe cases of Spondyloarthropathy to treat bone destruction or cartilage damage.

+Yes, they can go to gym and do exercises.
 Four main types of exercises recommended for Spondyloarthropathy are as follows

 - Range of motion or stretching exercises such as yoga.